Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Results and Discussion

+Overall, $\Delta\Delta S_{mix}$ captures essential features of polymer-solvent interaction entropy and offers a physically interpretable and computationally efficient measure to assess the entropic component of polymer stabilization.
 These observations build upon previous studies, which have primarily attributed protein stability to excluded volume effects and specific protein-sugar interactions \cite{timasheff1998control, arsiccio2023thermodynamic, olgenblum2023not}.
 Our findings highlight polymer-solvent interaction entropy as an additional, previously underexplored strategy for enhancing stability in biological formulations.
 The interplay of direct interactions, excluded volume, and local configurational entropy collectively governs the stabilizing capacity of sugar solutions, with different contributions being decisive at different concentrations.
 Future studies that systematically manipulate polymer-solvent interaction entropy - through sugar mixtures, excipient design, or solvent composition - will be key to determining its broader applicability in optimizing sugar-based excipients for biological formulations.